Mary Kittamaquund: Genealogy

-Mary Kittamaquund was the daughter of Kittamaquund, Tayac of the Piscataway (Paramount Chief of the Piscataway Tribes) and Mary Piscataway (Kittamaquund).
+Mary Kittamaquund was the daughter of Kittamaquund, Tayac of the Piscataway (leader of the Piscataway Tribes) and Mary Piscataway (Kittamaquund).

 Three children are named in the 1663 and 1671 wills of Giles Brent and his sister Margaret.
 Margaret Brent appointed her brother Giles “and his children Giles (Jr) Brent, Mary Brent, and Richard Brent” executors of her estate.
 Giles left bequests to his son Giles (Jr) Brent and daughter Mary Brent (Fitzherbert).
 Dr. Lois Green Carr, Maryland Historian at the Maryland State Archives, left a note card in her files which identify six children of Mary and Giles, including a daughter Katherine.
 Giles (Jr) Brent married his cousin Mary Brent.
 Mary Brent married John Fitzherbert.
 Richard Brent died after December 26, 1663.
 The two other children named by Lois Carr, Henry and Margaret, presumably died young.
 Authors of recent DNA studies of Marsham and Beaven descendants appear to support speculation that Katherine married Richard Marsham, and Mary subsequently married Charles Beaven.